patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Then, create an `index.ts` file with a dynamic import to the `bootstrap.tsx` file.
+👉 Then, add a dynamic import to the `bootstrap.tsx` file:

 > This indirection is called an "async boundary".
-It is needed so Webpack can load all the remote modules and their dependencies before rendering the host
+It is necessary so that Webpack can load all the remote modules and their dependencies before rendering the host
 > application.
-Additional information is available [here](https://dev.to/infoxicator/module-federation-shared-api-ach#using-an-async-boundary).
+More information can be found [here](https://dev.to/infoxicator/module-federation-shared-api-ach#using-an-async-boundary).
 >
 > If you're not using any remote modules you don't need a `bootstrap.tsx` file.